FrancescoRizzi/AWSomesauce/articles/BAS4-pws/README.md

 [certsgrabber.py](./certsgrabber/certsgrabber.py) is pretty straight forward:

-* It requires a **DESTINATION_BUCKET** environmental variable that should be set to the name of the S3 bucket to save the certificates to
+* It requires a **DESTINATION_BUCKET** environmental variable, the name of the S3 bucket to save the certificates to
-* It retrieves the list of keys from https://login.microsoftonline.com/common/discovery/v2.0/keys, and saves them to the bucket
+* It retrieves the list of keys from [https://login.microsoftonline.com/common/discovery/v2.0/keys](https://login.microsoftonline.com/common/discovery/v2.0/keys), and saves them to the bucket
    * Each key's *kid* property is used as key for the object in the bucket

 ### Certsgrabber CloudFormation